zhiwenh/google-music-visualizer/README.md

-# Audio Equalizer Chrome
+# Audio Equalizer for Google Music

-A Chrome extension that will make an equalizer for audio tags on a page
+Chrome extension that displays an audio visualizer/equalizer on Google Music.